ddugovic/omgwords-agent/docs/SETUP_ROBUST.md

 Okay, I *promise* we're almost done.
 We just have one more step.

-Back in the `classic-tetris-project` directory, either using a command-line or GUI text editor, create a new file in the root directory called `.env`.
+Back in the `omgwords-agent` directory, either using a command-line or GUI text editor, create a new file in the root directory called `.env`.
 This file will store environment variables on which the bot depends.
 Fill out the file like so:

 ```
 DISCORD_TOKEN=<Your Discord token>